jonadatanerd/Data_Science_Projects/Stock Market Analysis for Tech Stocks/README.md

-##Stock Market Analysis for Tech Stocks.
+# Stock Market Analysis for Tech Stocks

 In this project, we'll analyse data from the stock market for some technology stocks.